mondoohq/docs/docs/platform/infra/cloud/kubernetes/scan-kubernetes-with-operator.md

    - To create a CronJob for each node every time you scan, select **CronJob-based**.
 This is the recommended method.
 It doesn't permanently allocate resources to the integration.

-   - If your nodes tend to be constantly in use, you can select **DaemonSet-based** scanning.
-This approach assures that Mondoo scans the nodes continuously, even during high-traffic times.
+   - If your nodes tend to be constantly in use, you can select **Deployment-based** scanning.
+This approach relies on a DaemonSet to assure that Mondoo scans the nodes continuously, even during high-traffic times.

 3. To continuously assess the security posture of workloads and resources in your cluster, enable **Scan workloads**.